Traditional Bridge Mode

 - The name of the bridge must be compliant with Linux interface naming conventions and unique within the switch.

 To configure spanning tree options for a bridge interface, refer to Spanning Tree and Rapid Spanning Tree - STP.

 Configure Multiple Traditional Mode Bridges

-You can configure multiple bridges to logically divide a switch into multiple layer 2 domains.
-This allows for hosts to communicate with other hosts in the same domain, while separating them from hosts in other domains.
+You can configure multiple bridges to divide a switch into multiple layer 2 domains.
+This enables hosts to communicate with other hosts in the same domain, while separating them from hosts in other domains.

 The example below shows a multiple bridge configuration, where host-1 and host-2 connect to bridge-A, and host-3 and host-4 connect to bridge-B: